 Feedback on community needs was collected through community meetings and surveys, a stakeholder meeting and survey, a public comment period, and at formal public hearings.
 These comments provided insight into community needs and informed the goals of the Consolidated Plan.
-Top priority needs identified were:
+The top priority needs that will guide the City's HUD-issued funding for the next five years are:

-- Increase the availability of affordable housing options through the creation and preservation of affordable rental and for-sale units, expansion of rental assistance to include move in costs, and homeowner rehabilitation programs. - Expand knowledge and services of Fair Housing - Offer a range of programs and services that address needs across the housing spectrum, from emergency to permanent housing. - Improve and expanding access to essential services, community infrastructure, and economic development opportunities, specifically pedestrian walkways and bike pathways, street lighting, and flood retention strategies in South Merced.
+- Increase the availability of affordable housing options through the creation and preservation of affordable rental and for-sale units, expansion of rental assistance to include move in costs, and homeowner rehabilitation programs. - Expand knowledge and services of Fair Housing and homelessness prevention. - Offer a range of programs and services that address quality of life and needs across the housing spectrum, from emergency to permanent housing. - Improve and expanding access to essential services, community infrastructure, and economic development opportunities, specifically pedestrian walkways and bike pathways, street lighting, and flood retention strategies in South Merced.